imagentleman/ublime/README.md

 ### Applying the Color Schemes in Sublime Text
 Select the Color Scheme via `Preferences -> Color Schemes`.

+### Tip

+You can apply different color schemes to different filetypes (for example, one for .js, another for .css and a third one for the rest as default).

+- In the menu go to `Preferences > Settings - More > Syntax Specific - User`.
+- It will open a settings file for the extension of the current file.
+- Just write the appropriate .json configuration.

+Example:

+`{ "color_scheme": "Packages/LocationOfTheTheme/themeName.tmTheme" }`

 ## How to install on TextMate